PanSem/onedrivecli/README.md

 ## Usage

-* Type onedrivecli after installation in your command line
+* After installing Onedrivecli, simply type ‘onedrivecli’ in your command line.
 * Type your username and password

 * You are ready to go.

 ## Development
-You can download the repository and add/change functionality as you like
+Feel free to download the repository and customize or enhance its functionality to your liking

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.